Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 in this document.

-FPorts can use arbitrary values inside the allowed FPort range and MUST be shared by the end-device, the Network Server and SCHC gateway.
+FPorts can use arbitrary values inside the allowed FPort range and MUST be shared by the end-device, the Network Server and SCHC gateway prior to the communication.
 The uplink and downlink fragmentation FPorts MUST be different.

 ## Rule ID management

 RuleID minimum length MUST be 8 bits, and RECOMMENDED length is 8 bits.
 RuleID MSB is encoded in the LoRaWAN FPort as described in
-{{Fig-lorawan-schc-payload}}.
-LoRaWAN supports up to 223 application FPorts in range [1;223], it implies that RuledID MSB SHOULD be inside this range.
-Application MAY reserve some FPort values for other needs.
+{{lorawan-schc-payload}}.
+LoRaWAN supports up to 223 application FPorts in the range \[1;223\] as defined in section 4.3.2 of {{lora-alliance-spec}}, it implies that RuledID MSB SHOULD be inside this range.
+An application MAY reserve some FPort values for other needs as long as they don't conflict with FPorts used for SCHC C/D and SCHC F/R.

 A RuleID SHOULD be reserved to tag packets for which SCHC compression was not possible (no matching Rule was found).
 RuleIDs FPortUp and FPortDown are